 The History of the National Park Service

-Some parks feature vast, iconic scenery like Big Bend National Park in West Texas and Olympic National Park in Washington State.
-Then others recognize an area’s historical significance like the San Antonio Missions National Historical Park and the national parks of New York City.
-Finally national park sites document important events, like Mount St. Helens National Volcanic Monument.
+Some parks feature vast, iconic scenery.
+For example, Big Bend National Park in West Texas and Olympic National Park in Washington State.
+Others recognize an area’s historical significance.
+These include, San Antonio Missions National Historical Park and the national parks of New York City.
+Finally, national park sites document important events, like Mount St. Helens National Volcanic Monument.

-Visiting National Parks with Kids
+Tips for Visiting National Parks with Kids

 What Are National Park Junior Rangers?

-Tips From A TravelingMom:
+Tips From a TravelingMom:

 - Parking can be an issue at popular destinations during the middle of the day.